marcy-cloud/marcli/cmd/mega-combine-README.md

 **Output**: `.mp4` files with `+faststart` flag (much smaller than ProRes and ready for web streaming! ✨)

+**When to use**: When you want smaller file sizes and don't mind waiting for encoding - so efficient! 💖

 ### `--waytoobig` Mode (ProRes) 💖

 Use this flag when you need maximum quality for DaVinci Resolve on iPad and don't mind huge file sizes!